Chattahooligans/hooligan-hymnal-app/docs/_deployment.md

 From your SG's github account, [fork the code](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) for [Hooligan Hymnal Server](https://github.com/Chattahooligans/hooligan-hymnal-server) and [Hooligan Hymnal App](https://github.com/Chattahooligans/hooligan-hymnal-app).
 This is your starting point for building the app.

+## Copy example-app.json and example-config.js, then customize.

+These files represent the vanilla configuration for the Hymnal project.
+Copy example-app.json to app.json, and example-config.js to config.js, then alter the values to match your deployment.

+## Remove app.json and config.js from .gitignore

+You will want these to be in source control for your build.
+We ignore them upstream to avoid conflicts; new settings will appear in the example files, which you can track the version history of when upgrading to see newly adding options.
+Alternatively, the release notes for the platform will also call out any new items.

 ## Configure the Server

 TODO: talk about server